DHP-stottepakke/pages/pages/dmp_knowledge_base/4_legal_ethics.md

 > 4.b.4\
 > Indicate whether intellectual property rights (for example Database Directive, sui generis rights) are affected.
 If so, explain which and how will they be dealt with.

-Also relevant for artistic research.
+Much research data can be protected as databases.
+Inform yourself about to what extent copyright applies to the data you create or collect, agreements you have with your employer regarding ownership.
+Intellectual property might affect how open the data can be shared with others.

+Consult:
+-	Funders requirements regarding licencing.
+- National recommendations for licencing of research data; [How should we share research data?](https://www.forskningsradet.no/siteassets/publikasjoner/2021/how-should-we-share-research-data.v2.pdf)
+- Institutional policies for intellectual property (IPR).
+-	Institutional recommendations for licensing.

 > 4.b.5\
 > Indicate whether there are any restrictions on the re-use of third-party data?

 Is there restrictionst to re-use in the active phase of the project?
 Is there restrictions to sharing project results?
+Data from external parties, can have restrictions on sharing.
+Some research data will be covered by copyright, this is relevant for reuse of copyrighted material for research purposes.

 #### Sufficiently adressed (DMP Evaluation Rubric)
 Clearly explains, if applicable: